WELCOME TO OUR ZOO

-Jennifer Na (BSc, University of Toronto 2012; MA, University of British Columbia 2015) is a 3rd year PhD student in the UBC Clinical Psychology program.
+Jennifer Na (BSc, University of Toronto) is a 5th year PhD student in the UBC Clinical Psychology program.
 Her past research has focused on interventions to reduce stigma about mental health conditions.
-She applied this work to the disorder of ADHD for her MA thesis, where she investigated peers’ pre-existing perceptions about the nature of ADHD and how these may influence their likelihood of forming social bonds with children with ADHD.
-Jennifer’s dissertation is investigating mindfulness as an intervention to reduce public stigma of mental disorders.
+Jennifer’s dissertation is investigating interventions to reduce public stigma of mental disorders.

-Adri Khalis (BA, Simon Fraser University 2014) is a 1st year PhD student in the UBC Clinical Psychology program.
+Adri Khalis (BA, Simon Fraser University) is a 3rd year PhD student in the UBC Clinical Psychology program.
 He is interested in social interactions of youth in the digital world, such as online or through modern video games.
 He is also intrigued by the potential for online interventions to teach social skills.
 Adri’s MA thesis examined the correspondence between online and face-to-face social functioning.

-Sophie Smit (BA, University of the Fraser Valley 2016) is a 2nd year MA student in the UBC Clinical Psychology program.
+Sophie Smit (BA, University of the Fraser Valley) is a 2nd year PhD student in the UBC Clinical Psychology program.
 She is interested in parent-child interactions and parenting interventions for families of children with ADHD.
 In her previous work, she designed and administered a mindfulness-based intervention for parents of children with behavioral issues.

-Kristen Hudec (BS, University of Oklahoma 2007; MS, Oklahoma State University 2012; PhD, Oklahoma State University 2015) is a postdoctoral fellow in our lab.
+Kristen Hudec (BS, University of Oklahoma; MS and PhD, Oklahoma State University) is a postdoctoral fellow in our lab.
 Kristen did her graduate work with R. Matt Alderson and completed clinical internship at the University of Miami School of Medicine.
 She is interested in neuropsychological functioning among youth with ADHD and its relationship to social interactions.

-In addition, I have a team of tireless, multi-talented, wonderful, and fun anglophone and francophone research assistants, without whom this work would not be possible.
+In addition, I have a team of tireless, multi-talented, wonderful, and fun research assistants, without whom this work would be entirely impossible.

 GRADUATE STUDENT LAB ALUMNI

 David Szwedo, PhD (2012 University of Virginia; co-supervised with Joseph Allen) is an Assistant Professor of psychology at James Madison University.
-We continue to collaborate on research regarding adolescents’ peer interactions on Facebook.
+We continue to collaborate on research regarding adolescents’ peer interactions in the digital world.

-Matthew Lerner, PhD (2013 University of Virginia) is an Assistant Professor of psychology at SUNY Stony Brook.
+Matthew Lerner, PhD (2013 University of Virginia) is an associate professor of psychology at SUNY Stony Brook.
 His research focuses the mechanisms through which social competency interventions work, and how to improve these types of interventions.

-Marissa Swaim Griggs, PhD (2013 University of Virginia) is a psychology practitioner at Sloan Academics, and adjunct faculty in at Salem College.
-She studies effects of parent and teacher behaviors for children with ADHD.
+Marissa Swaim Griggs, PhD (2013 University of Virginia) is a clinical psychologist at Sloan Academics, and adjunct faculty in at Salem College.

-Christina Emeh, PhD (2014 University of Virginia) is a clinician at the Woodhull Medical and Mental Health Center.
-Christina’s dissertation focused on whether children with ADHD can accurately predict what peers think of them, and if not, whether that is a problem.
+Christina Emeh, PhD (2014 University of Virginia) is a clinical psychologist at the Woodhull Medical and Mental Health Center.

-Meg Reuland, PhD (2015 University of Virginia; co-supervised with Bethany Teachman) is a postdoctoral fellow at Judge Baker Children’s Center.
-For her dissertation she developed an intervention for children with internalizing symptoms.
+Meg Reuland, PhD (2015 University of Virginia; co-supervised with Bethany Teachman) is a clinical psychologist at Rogers Behavioral Health.